 Chapter 11 with the title Statistical Learning summarizes some approximation and classification techniques.

 In Chapter 12 a short introduction into probability density estimation and bootstrap techniques is given.

 Finally, the Appendix contains some useful mathematical or technical objects, introduces important frequentist concepts and theorems and presents a short comparison of the different statistical approaches.

-Recommendations for Ancillary Literature - The standard book of Kendall and Stuart "The Advanced Theory of Statistics" [3], consisting of several volumes provides a excellent and rather complete presentation of classical statistics with all necessary proofs and many references.
+Recommendations for Ancillary Literature

+- The standard book of Kendall and Stuart "The Advanced Theory of Statistics" [2], consisting of several volumes provides a excellent and rather complete presentation of classical statistics with all necessary proofs and many references.
 It is a sort of Bible of conservative statistics, well suited to look up specific topics.
-Modern techniques, like Monte Carlo methods are not included. - The books of Brandt "Data Analysis" [4] and Frodesen et. al. "Probability and Statistics in Particle Physics" [5] give a pretty complete overview of the standard statistical methods as used by physicists. - For a introduction into statistics for physicists we highly recommend the book by Barlow [6]. - Very intuitive and also well suited for beginners is the book by Lyons [7], "Statistics for Nuclear and Particle Physicists".
-It reflects the large practical experience of the author. - Larger, very professional and more ambitious is the book of Eadie et al. "Statistical Methods in Experimental Physics" [8], also intended mainly for particle and nuclear physicists and written by particle physicists and statisticians.
-A new edition has appeared recently [9].
+Modern techniques, like Monte Carlo methods are not included. - The books of Brandt "Data Analysis" [3] and Frodesen et. al. " Probability and Statistics in Particle Physics" [4] give a pretty complete overview of the standard statistical methods as used by physicists. - Less formal, very intuitive and also well suited for beginners is the thinner book by Lyons [5], "Statistics for Nuclear and Particle Physicists".
+It reflects the large practical experience of the author. - Larger, very professional and more ambitious is the book of Eadie et al. "Statistical Methods in Experimental Physics" [6], also intended mainly for particle and nuclear physicists and written by particle physicists and statisticians.
+A new edition has appeared recently [7].
 Modern techniques of data analysis are not discussed.

-8 1 Introduction: Probability and Statistics - Recently a practical guide to data analysis in high energy physics [10] has been published.
-The chapters are written by different experienced physicists and reflect the present state of the art.
-As is common in statistics publications, some parts are slightly biased by the personal preferences of the authors.
-More specialized is [11] which emphasizes particularly probability density estimation and machine learning. - Very useful especially for the solution of numerical problems is a book by Blobel and Lohrman "Statistische und numerische Methoden der Datenanalyse" [12] written in German. - Other useful books written by particle physicists are found in Refs.
-[13, 14, 15].
-The book by Roe is more conventional while Cowan and D'Agostini favor a moderate Bayesian view. - Modern techniques of statistical data analysis are presented in a book written by professional statisticians for non-professional users, Hastie et al. "The Elements of Statistical Learning"[16] - A modern professional treatment of Bayesian statistics is the textbook by Box and Tiao "Bayesian Inference in Statistical Analysis" [17].
-The interested reader will find work on the foundations of statistics, on basic principles and on the standard theory in the following books: - Fisher's book [18] "Statistical Method, Experimental Design and Scientific Inference" provides an interesting overview of his complete work. - Edward's book "Likelihood" [19] stresses the importance of the likelihood function, contains many useful references and the history of the Likelihood Principle. - Many basic considerations and a collection of personal contributions from a moderate Bayesian view are contained in the book "Good Thinking" by Good [20].
-A collection of work by Savage [21], presents a more extreme Baysian point of view. - Somewhat old fashioned textbooks of Bayesian statistic which are of historical interest are the books of Jeffreys [22] and Savage [23].
-Recent statistical work by particle physicists and astrophysicists can be found in the proceedings of the PHYSTAT Conferences [24] held during the past few years.
+- Very useful especially for the solution of numerical problems is a book by Blobel and Lohrman "Statistische und numerische Methoden der Datenanalyse" [8] written in German. - Other useful books written by particle physicists are found in Refs.
+[9, 10, 11, 12].
+The books by Roe and Barlow are more conventional while Cowan and D'Agostini favor a moderate Bayesian view. - Modern techniques of statistical data analysis are presented in a book written by professional statisticians for non-professional users, Hastie et al. "The Elements of Statistical Learning" [13] - A modern professional treatment of Bayesian statistics is the textbook by Box and Tiao "Bayesian Inference in Statistical Analysis" [14].

+The interested reader will find work on the foundations of statistics, on basic principles and on the standard theory in the following books:

+- Fisher's book [15] "Statistical Method, Experimental Design and Scientific Inference" provides an interesting overview of his complete work. - Edward's book "Likelihood" [16] stresses the importance of the likelihood function, contains many useful references and the history of the Likelihood Principle. - Many basic considerations and a collection of personal contributions from a moderate Bayesian view are contained in the book "Good Thinking" by Good [17].
+A collection of work by Savage [18], presents a more extreme Bayesian point of view. - Somewhat old fashioned textbooks of Bayesian statistic which are of historical interest are the books of Jeffreys [19] and Savage [20].

+Recent statistical work by particle physicists and astrophysicists can be found in the proceedings of the PHYSTAT Conferences [21] held during the past few years.
 Many interesting and well written articles can be found also in the internet.

 This personal selection of literature is obviously in no way exhaustive.

+Basic Probability Relations